33 Best Low Light Orchids:

 In technical terms, you should be looking for orchids that fall into the low light category.
 When you light a candle, the amount of light that it gives off the first foot is how we measure light capacity for plants, called foot candles, or fc.
-When you research, search for orchids that will fall into the 1200 to 2000 fc requirements.
+When you research, search for orchids that will fall into the 1200 to 2000 fc requirements (some authors mention 1,000 to 1,200 fc).
 Any of those orchids will be fine for the spaces that you have in mind.
 If you want to read up on what the specific types of light requirements are, check out this article about lighting for orchids

 But as a general guide, at noon near the equator, you’ll be receiving 5,000 to 6,000 fc.
 Most continental United States will receive 3,000 to 4,000 fc at noon in July (this is really stretching it, but you get the idea).
 On a rainy day, overcast and dark blue skies, you’ll still have 80 fc.
 In office spaces, the recommended foot candles range from 50 to 100fc, yet for more detailed work, 200 foot candles is recommended.

 As you can see, plants like light.
 Even the low light orchids start at 900 fc.
 So whatever you do, don’t place your orchid in the dark.